 A songwriter at heart, he continues to blaze a trail writing, arranging, and recording his own material.
 He also produces original scores for TV, film, video games, and other uses via Pond5.
 In 2008, he received recognition with his song, "Bluegrass Band", that made it all the way to #19 on the National Folk Radio DJ list.
 Also, his song, "The House That Grandpa Built" won an honorable mention in Washington's own Tumbleweed Songwriting Contest in 2009.
 Since then, he ceased submitting music for competitions altogether to focus his efforts more on the craft then the accolades as he strives to be a songwriters' songwriter.

 On the side, he is a PHP/MySQL web developer for fun.
-He designed and built a few dozen music related websites in the past decade containing hundreds of thousands of lines of handwritten code.
+He designed and built a half dozen music related websites in the past decade containing hundreds of thousands of lines of handwritten code.
 He also did the creative design work for the Ginger UPs concert posters.
 Catch him playing live sometime to hear his style come alive in a musical space where the left and right brain collide.